Multi-Symbol Forbidden Configurations: Block Matrices

 \section{Block Matrices}

-The purpose of this section is to give exact bounds for block matrices, that is matrices consisting of a block of 0's put next to a block of 1's.
-The motivation from this section comes from the fact that constant matrices have constant row, are non-simple, and thus do not immediately have a lower bound from the product construction.
-For the sake of completeness we include asymptotic results that follow from the \emph{Support Theorem}, Theorem~\ref{multiplicity}.
+Let $\mathbf{i}_{p\times q}$ denote the constant matrix of dimensions $p\times q$ with $i$ in every entry.
+The purpose of this section is to see how large a matrix has to be before a configuration consisting of only 1 or 2 constant matrices must appear.
+The motivation for this section comes from the fact that constant matrices only have constant rows, which defy the product construction.
 We begin by looking at the smallest non-trivial case.